You think to yourself, I’ll do that–take action–when I feel more “ready.”

 There are no free rides.
 No one who steps out, risks being seen, or fully loves and accepts themselves does this without a moment of fear, or many moments of fear.
 It doesn’t matter how much time or money or youth or experience or beauty someone has.

 What matters is that they take action.
 The action they take might not be of the to-do list variety.
+“Action” as we define it here might not have anything to do with a big, flashy display of hustle-hustle-hustle.
 It might start with simply being present to what you feel and choosing to stay with that until a clear action step presents itself.
 That’s an entirely different scenario than simply running from what you desire, in the face of fear.

-The positive, affirming words?
-Actually–yes–much more helpful.
-I know that it’s common for sitcoms to make fun of statements of positive regard, but jesus.
+I know that it’s common for sitcoms to make fun of statements of positive regard, but…jesus.
 Look around at the world.
 There’s plenty of negativity.
-So, yeah–if it’s down to looking at yourself in the mirror and saying “I’m good enough, I’m smart enough,” then I vote…fucking do it.
+So, yeah–if you taking action comes down to looking at yourself in the mirror and saying “I’m good enough, I’m smart enough,” then I vote…fucking do it.
+Do whatever it takes to take action and stop “thinking about” taking action.
+Even if you make a mistake, you’ll get farther than if you just keep “getting ready to” take action.

-Build your positive self regard into something more powerful than the mediocrity of constantly hiding out.
+Do whatever it takes to build your positive self regard into something more powerful than constantly hiding out.

 And that would be the kind of action that actually moves you through fear, and to the other side.